 The benefits counselor completes the Title II IRWE packet, mails the packet to the customer and reviews the packet with the customer.
 All questions and concerns in the VR1512 Benefits and Work Incentives Planning Supports and Services Requested section must be addressed in the Title II IRWE documentation.

 Any request to change the Title II IRWE Service Description, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director using the VR3472, Contracted Service Modification Request form, before the change is implemented.
-For more information, refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.
+For more information, refer to VR-SFP 3.4.11 Contracted Services Modification Request.

 26.5.2.3 Outcomes Required for Payment